Xlaez/kiama-user-service-old/auth/README.md

 npm run prisma:generate
 npm run dev
 ```
+- The service will be available on port 3000

 ## License
 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.